 This project has been funded by Multicultural Affairs Queensland and will run from July 2016- November 2016.

-Information on AMPARO’s Participant Readiness Initiative project December 2014- October 2015
+AMPARO’s Participant Readiness Initiative project December 2014- 2016

-The Participant Readiness Initiative has been funded by the Department of Community, Child Safety and Disability Services to assist people with a disability and their families to prepare Queenslanders for the introduction of the NDIS in Queensland in July 2016.
-Nine community agencies have been funded to undertake this work and three of these agencies have resourced and partnered with AMPARO Advocacy to increase the participation of people with disability and their families from CALD communities in activities that aim to prepare them for the NDIS –
+The Participant Readiness Initiative was been funded by the Department of Community, Child Safety and Disability Services to assist people with a disability and their families to prepare Queenslanders for the introduction of the NDIS in Queensland in July 2016.
+Nine community agencies were funded to undertake this work and three of these agencies resourced and partnered with AMPARO Advocacy to increase the participation of people with disability and their families from CALD communities in activities that aim to prepare them for the NDIS –

-- Informing people with disability from CALD communities about the NDIS
+- Informed people with disability from CALD communities about the NDIS

-- Informing multicultural workers, settlement workers and community leaders in Queensland about the NDIS so they can spread the word
+- Informed multicultural workers, settlement workers and community leaders in Queensland about the NDIS so they can spread the word

-- Running information sessions and workshops for CALD communities
+- Ran information sessions and workshops for CALD communities

-- Helping CALD communities to learn about the rights of people with disability, including and their right to a good life
+- Assisted CALD communities to learn about the rights of people with disability, including and their right to a good life

 1) Connecting with CALD communities